"Education is the most powerful weapon which you can use to change the world"

 Our Story

-Cicero began on a boat somewhere off the coast of Papua New Guinea.
-It was here that Lani Bevacqua, Paul Bennett and their three daughters, Stella, Cleo & Jade had their first Zoom call (over a pretty janky internet connection) with Hadley Westman, an inspiring young master educator, and kicked off a relationship that completely changed their educational lives.
-Working with Hadley and eventually a small army of similarly minded teachers, the Dafnes as they were called (after their boat, Dafne), evolved a new way to learn by matching themselves one-on-one with great teachers to build individualized curricula around their personal learning goals.
-Whether it was high school senior Stella workshopping her college essays with a literature teacher, Sophomore Cleo going deep on marine science with a biology teacher, or seventh grader Jade discovering Latin cum magister eius, the Dafnes found that by pairing with an educator for personalized learning pushed them farther than a classroom experience ever had before.
+Working with Hadley and eventually a small team of similarly-minded teachers, the Dafnes as we were called (after our boat, Dafne), evolved a new way to learn by matching themselves one-on-one with great teachers to build individualized curricula around their personal goals.
+Whether it was high school-senior Stella workshopping her college essays with a literature teacher, Sophomore Cleo going deep on marine science with a biology teacher, or seventh-grader Jade discovering Latin cum magister eius, the Dafnes found that by pairing with an educator pushed them farther than a classroom experience ever had.

 Match Me With a Teacher